-• Coursework includes language study as necessary.
+Coursework includes language study as necessary.

 Second Year

 Fall Winter Spring Summer

-3-4 units of 3-4 units of 3-4 units of 3 units of
+3-4 units of AH 403: COSI 3-4 units of 3 units of

-coursework coursework coursework ART_HIST 590
+coursework 2-3 units of coursework ART_HIST 590

-(or coursework)
+coursework (or coursework)

-- Second-year students may wish to take an AH 499 with your advisor during the year (see above). - One AH 590 may be used the quarter you serve as a GSI. - Coursework includes language study as necessary.
+- Second-year students may wish to take an AH 499 with your advisor during the year (see above). - Two AH 590s may be used over the course of the second year during the quarters you serve as a graduate student worker. - Coursework includes language study as necessary.

 Third Year

 Fall Winter Spring Summer

 3-4 units of 3-4 units of AH 406 3 units of TGS

 coursework coursework Dissertation 500 (or

-Prospectus Writing coursework)
+Prospectus coursework)

+Writing

 2-3 units of

 coursework